 The term “cash receipts” includes currency, checks, etc. received by mail or in person.
 Amounts received from third parties (i.e. entities external to John Hopkins University) for the delivery of goods or services, for reimbursement of expenses, or as contributions are to be treated as revenue and should be recorded using a revenue source code.
 Examples include: general funds revenues such as tuition and fees, auxiliary, parking, rental income, investment income, gifts, clinical revenues, etc. Reimbursement from: affiliated institutions, conferences and seminars, alumni functions, etc.

-Cash receipts for deposit into general funds accounts, are to be brought to the Arts & Sciences Business Office located in the Wyman Park Bldg., Ste.
-N600.
+Cash receipts for deposit into general funds accounts are to be brought to the Arts & Sciences Business Office located in the Wyman Park Bldg., Ste.
+N600, and must be accompanied by the KSAS cash deposit form.

 For information on this topic, see the Cost Transfers page.

 Monthly Statement Reconciliation

 For information on this topic, see the Monthly Reconciliation page.